barisicgroup/unf/README.md

     - `string` **color:** hex string storing the color for this strand
     - `number` **fivePrimeId:** ID of the 5' nucleotide
     - `number` **threePrimeId:** ID of the 3' nucleotide
+        - To define circular strands, make the *threePrimeId* nucleotide *next* equal *fivePrimeId* and  *fivePrimeId* nucleotide *prev* equal *threePrimeId*
     - `number` **pdbFileId:** ID of the relevant external PDB file (for loading atomic data)
     - `string` **chainName:** name of the chain in the referenced PDB
     - `[object]` **nucleotides:** array of nucleotides of this strand
         - `number` **id:** unique ID of this nucleotide
         - `number` **nbAbbrev:** nucleobase type
-          - *Allowed values: A, T, C, G, U*
+          - *Allowed values: A, T, C, G, U, N*
-          - *Other values may result in application incompatibility*
+          - N corresponds to "any base", i.e., type was not explicitly defined, following the IUPAC nucleic acid notation
         - `number` **pair:** ID of the complementary nucleotide
         - `number` **prev:** ID of the preceding nucleotide in the strand
         - `number` **next:** ID of the following nucleotide in the strand